top of page

 ENJOYABLE.

-INDEPENDENT MEANS: We work with sponsors, advertisers and supporters – and make this transparent.
-The following applies: Nobody talks us down from an editorial point of view; the editorial and advertising business are separate.
+INDEPENDENT We work with sponsors, advertisers and supporters – and make this transparent.
+Nobody talks us down from an editorial point of view; the editorial and advertising business are separate.
 This is the only way we can create and maintain the credibility that our readers can expect.
-Because they are our largest and most important sponsors and by purchasing a magazine they ensure its independence.
+Because they are our largest sponsors and by purchasing a magazine they ensure its independence.

-ENJOYABLE - NATURALLY!
-The t-Magazine was born out of the love of tea, and that should be reflected on every page - sorry, every sheet: It wants to bring the world of tea cultures closer to readers.
+ENJOYABLE The t-Magazine was born out of the love of tea, and that should be reflected on every page – sorry, every leave: It wants to bring the world of tea cultures closer to readers.
 With great photography, beautiful illustrations and exciting reports, portraits and interviews.
-With carefully designed tips for preparation, with information about the history of tea, with pictures of fine ceramics and practical accessories.
+With carefully designed tips for preparation and deeply researched information.

 bottom of page